flycrum/mmm-typed-vuex/README.md

 2. A slightly more complex, two-level deep 'module' example: [modules-example](https://github.com/crummm/mmm-typed-vuex/tree/master/examples/modules-example)
 3. A simple, one-level deep 'root' state example: [root-example](https://github.com/crummm/mmm-typed-vuex/tree/master/examples/root-example)

-### Caveats
+### Potential negatives

 There's more boilerplate.
 It sucks, but that's just the reality of it right now.

+You're now storing a reference to your modules in the store, itself (behind the scenes as part of the 'magic').
+This is less than ideal and I'm exploring a number of alternative options.

+### Rebuttal

 On the flip-side, however, is the fact that once you write a vuex module, the rest of the app can effortlessly use it.
-No more banging your head against the wall trying to figure out a reference or refactor some part of it.
+No more banging your head against the wall trying to figure out the store structure or refactor some part of it.
 Is it worth the extra initial setup?
 That's for you to decide.
 For me, the answer is a resounding, "YES!".
-Once I'm done writing a store and am back to building out components, the last thing I want to do is needlessly wrestle with the store.
+Once I'm done writing a store and am back to building out components and services, the last thing I want to do is needlessly wrestle with the store.

 ### Other ideas